 Category : Best Practice

 About Jean-Pierre Krozendijk

-Jean-Pierre Krozendijk is Ramp Supervisor, Safety Officer and Quality Assurance for Universal Aviation Aruba – Oranjestad.
-With 10 years in the aviation industry, Jean-Pierre has held many positions including Ground Service Coordinator and Operations Supervisor.
-His particular areas of expertise include flight planning, safety on the ramp, and customer service.
+Jean-Pierre Krozendijk served as the Ramp Supervisor, Safety Officer and Quality Assurance for Universal Aviation Aruba – Oranjestad through December 2017.
 As a NATA Safety First Administrator at TNCA, Jean-Pierre routinely attends monthly safety meetings with the Aruba Airport Authority.
-He speaks English, Dutch, Spanish and Papiamento (native language) and can be reached at firstname.lastname@example.org.
+He speaks English, Dutch, Spanish and Papiamento (native language).

 Before adding your comments, please read our Comment Policy.